|Date||Aircraft||Route of Flight||Time (hrs)||Total (hrs)|

 I advanced the throttle slightly to taxi clear of the runway and switched the carburetor heating off.
 Once I found a dry parcel of taxiway, I locked the brakes and ran the engine up to full power.
 RPM came up as it normally does and the engine analyzer showed all cylinder temperatures rising evenly.
 Confounded, I swept my gaze across an instrument panel displaying nothing but nominal readings.
 It was as though the airplane was saying, "why so uptight?
 Everything's normal here."

 Carburetor icing is the only explanation.
-Conditions must have been just right; air temperatures near freezing with lots of moisture available from the wet runway.
-Perhaps some of the slush I saw on the leading edge of the wing also made it into the air intake such that every breath taken by Warrior 481 was saturated with moisture.
+Conditions must have been just right; air temperatures near freezing with lots of moisture soaking the air above the thawing runway.
 But I will never really know for sure.
 The problem with carburetor icing is that all evidence of the problem literally melts away.
 I experienced carburetor icing several times in a Cessna 150, most notably on the day of my first solo and the day I took my mother for her first airplane ride.
 But those were benign events compared to the convulsions my Warrior's Lycoming O-320 experienced that day.
 In fact, the instance with my mother was so mild that I remedied the situation without her ever realizing anything was amiss.

 My heart rate settled a bit as I came to accept that my first real emergency…wasn't.